 How important is customer understanding for business growth?

-Understanding customers is important, both of our experts said.
-You have to understand their:
+Understanding customers is important, and we have to understand their:

 - Buyer journey